What Is The Nevada Statute of Limitations For Personal Injury?

 The Nevada Statute of Limitations is typically tolled when the victim is a minor; under the age of 18, or is otherwise found mentally incompetent by the court.
 Tolling applies under the following situations under Nevada personal injury law:

 - All personal injury cases with the exception of medical malpractice.
-If the victim was a minor when they suffered injury, the Statute of Limitations begins on their 18th birthday.
+If the victim was a minor when they suffered an injury, the Statute of Limitations begins on their 18th birthday.

 - In medical malpractice cases that affect a minor, the victim’s legal guardian is responsible for filing all personal injury paperwork within the Nevada Statute of Limitations period on behalf of their child.

 If you fail to file a claim within the Nevada Personal Injury Statute of Limitations period, it is likely that your attempts to recover compensation from the at-fault party will be unsuccessful.

-At The Injury Firm, we have helped hundreds of clients file personal injury claims that meet Nevada Personal Injury Statute of Limitations.
+At The Injury Firm, we have helped hundreds of clients file personal injury claims that meet the Nevada Personal Injury Statute of Limitations.

 Contact us to schedule a free, no-obligation case review.
 Our law firm works on a contingency fee basis; that means you do not pay us unless we recover your settlement.